sassygrody/some-game-of-life/README.md

 ## Dependencies

-- Ruby (bundled and built with 3.0.3, but any 2.x should you need to lower the version)
+- Ruby (bundled and built with 2.7.0, but any 2.x should you need to lower the version)
-- RSpec (optional for specs)
+- RSpec
+- Rubocop (optional, I just know this will make development better for me)

 ## Running specs